 In Japan, Shiseido became the first company in the cosmetics industry to be certified as an "Eco-First Company" in March 2009 and made a declaration of its activities to be carried out in accordance with the Eco-First Commitment.
+And in response to the revision of the terms issued (in September 2010) by the Ministry of the Environment, Shiseido declared the new environmental conservation effort target as the "Eco-First Commitment" in May 2012 and was re-certified.
 In addition to reporting on the progress of future initiatives to the Minister of the Environment, we will make relevant information available regularly on our website and by other means.